building-beauty/sequence-platform/README.md

 ideas presented in Christopher Alexander's four book series 'The Nature of Order'.

-## 'Interactive educational sequences'
+## some universals
-see (a) above
+for (a) above

-The kinds of things we want people to see, discover, or learn, cannot be achieved through the memorizing of sets of symbols.
-They must build these new ideas in their minds, they must try to use them as a new perspective on situations they previously would have dealt with differently.

 **(presentation and interaction)**
 This experience will present and engage, with purpose.

 **(reliability, trust, stability)**
 This experience will happen safely, in a supportive fashion.

+## 'Interactive educational sequences'
+for (a) above

+The kinds of things we want people to see, discover, or learn, cannot be achieved through the memorizing of sets of symbols.
+They must build these new ideas in their minds, they must try to use them as a new perspective on situations they previously would have dealt with differently.

 **(cards)**
 We will do this by presenting a series of interconnected 'cards'.